Jack-Daly-Eng025/30_DAYS_OF_CODE/1_30/README.md

 # Hello World!
 This is a simple game of Rock, Paper, Scissors.

-## You can run this project from your comsole by using the executable.
+## You can run this project from your console by using the executable provided.

 ## Or you can run main.py in the IDE/Python Enviroment of your choice.